 - The relationship between each parent and the child

-- The child’s preferences, depending on his or her age and maturity level
+- The child’s preferences, depending on their age and maturity level

 These are just a few of the important factors that the court will use when deciding how to divide parenting time between the two parties.
 When a custody arrangement has been established, it is not meant to be modified.
 However, circumstances can change, and sometimes, it is necessary to update a custody arrangement.

-From establishing custody arrangements to filing for divorce, Attorney Scott A. Scholl provides exceptional guidance on a variety of family law issues.
-Set up a free consultation with Scholl Law Firm today if you are located in Little Rock or Conway, Arkansas.
+From establishing custody arrangements to filing for divorce, I provide exceptional guidance on a variety of family law issues.